bitsblocks/crypto-facts/index.md

 ## Pump and Dump, Wash Trades, Spoofing - Illegal & Criminal Crypto Price Manipulations

 Crypto eco-system includes thousands of chat rooms where cryptocrazies scheme daily to manipulate crypto prices: pump and dump; wash trades; spoofing; etc. All practices that are officially ILLEGAL/CRIMINAL.
 Mother of all scams.
-So why is SEC asleep at the wheel and does nothing?
+So why is SEC (Securities and Exchange Commission) asleep at the wheel and does nothing?
 -- [5 Feb 2018](https://twitter.com/Nouriel/status/960549656584433664)